 - Continue using your chisel and hammer to cut the hard tip off of her hoof.
 You should be able to see clean hoof each time your chisel takes a piece off.

 - Once you cut the hard tip off of her hoof on one side of her claw, continue trimming back the hoof until you get to a good length or you start to see a color change.
+Stop trimming back the hoof when you see a color change.
+That may indicate that you’re about to get close to the alive part of the hoof.

-- Remember to keep the outer claw longer on the back feet, and the inner claw longer on the front feet.
+- Finish trimming one claw.
+Then trim her other claw on the same foot.
+Remember to keep the outer claw longer on the back feet, and the inner claw longer on the front feet.

-- Finish with one hoof and then switch sides to trim the other hoof.
+- Finish with one hoof, and then switch sides to trim the other hoof.

 - If one of the claws is chipping, trim back at least that far to get rid of any chips or cracks.